hpaluch/pic16f15344-24c01c/README.md

 Goal: Test I2C communication of PIC16F15344 and I2C EEPROM 24C01C.

+WARNING!
+This circuit does not do anything useful on its own.
+It is designed to use Debugger and Scope/Analyzer to see I2C communication in various stages.

 Status:
 - UNSTABLE: Using I2C and EEPROM components, but EEPROM components is incompatible with current I2C component - I created monkey patch header